top of page

 • Where is the performance?

-We do not have a designated home so be sure to read the concert description to see where the concert takes place.
-Our most commonly used venues are the Allen High School PAC, Lowery Auditorium, Allen Public Library, First United Methodist Church of Allen, Watters Creek.
+We do not have a designated home, so be sure to read the concert description to see where the concert takes place.
+Our most commonly used venues are the Allen High School PAC, Lowery Auditorium, Allen Public Library, and Frisco Public Library.

-Before the music starts the audience will clap when the: Concertmaster enters.
+Before the first piece starts, the audience will clap when the: Concertmaster enters.
 The concertmaster bows, representing the orchestra, and then starts tuning.
-You can stop clapping once the tuning beings.
+You can stop clapping once the tuning begins.
 Conductor enters.
-Keep clapping, generally the music director will invite the whole orchestra to stand and share his or her acknowledgment.
+Generally the music director will invite the whole orchestra to stand and share his or her acknowledgment.
 Next up is the music.
 Note how the concert is laid out in the program.
-Generally, orchestras will tell you it is ok to clap between movements.
-If you have lost track of the movements, or feel hesitant to clap until the very end, just wait for visual cues: If a movement has a quiet ending, just enjoy the moment and wait.
-There is no need to clap and sometimes breaking a moment like this can detract from the mood the orchestra and soloist just set.
-If a movements ending is not super flashy or quiet, some of the audience typically will clap.
+Larger works, like symphonies or concertos, are often organized in smaller chunks called "movements."
+Think of these like chapters in a book.
+Usually, the tradition is to hold your applause until the end of the final movement, but if you really like what you just heard, it really is ok to clap!
+If you have lost track of the movements, just wait for visual cues: If a movement has a quiet ending, just enjoy the moment and wait.
+There is no need to clap immediately, and sometimes breaking a moment like this can detract from the mood the orchestra and soloist just created.
+If a movements ending is not super flashy or quiet, some of the audience may clap.
 You can join or not.
-If it ends loud your instinct will assist you and you will feel an urge to clap.
-Additional visual cues will help too: look at the body language of the musicians, especially the conductor.
+If it ends loud your instincts will assist you and you will feel an urge to clap.
+Additional visual cues will help too.
+Look at the body language of the musicians, especially the conductor.
 The end of the final movement is easier.
 If it is a loud and fast ending, clap.
-If the work ends quietly, don’t rush to clap, enjoy the feeling and wait for the body language of the musicians to show when the piece is done.
+If the work ends quietly, don’t rush to clap.
+Enjoy the feeling and wait for the body language of the musicians to show when the piece is done.
 Sometimes when a conductor ends a quiet piece, they leave their arms up in the air, as if to suspend the moment.
-Once they put their arms to the side the piece is more than likely finished.
-Someone else will catch the clue and they will applaud.
-If unsure, just wait hold the applause until others have started.
+Once they put their arms to their side, the piece is more than likely finished.
+Someone else will catch the clue and will applaud.
+If unsure, just hold your applause until others have started.
 Clap when the conductor - and soloist (if any) - leave the stage.
 If there is a soloist he/she will come back and take a solo bow.
 Keep applauding.
-If the vibe in the hall allows, the soloist and conductor usually come back out and acknowledge the orchestra and take general bow for everyone onstage.
-Keep applauding until the soloist and conductor leave the stage for good.
+If the vibe in the hall allows, the soloist and conductor usually come back out and acknowledge the orchestra and take general bows for everyone onstage.
+If you enjoyed what you heard, keep applauding until the soloist and conductor leave the stage for good.

 • Where to buy tickets?